Billing Software Tracks Clients. OnTheClock Tracks Staff.

 Do law firms need a time clock if they already use billing software?

 Yes, for hourly staff.
 Billing software tracks attorney billable hours for client invoices.
-A time clock tracks when paralegals, assistants, and reception actually work, which is what drives payroll and overtime.
+A time clock tracks when paralegals, assistants, and receptionists actually work, which is what drives payroll and overtime.
 They solve different problems.

 How do small firms track paralegal and staff hours?

-Most use a time clock app where staff punch in by web, phone, or a front-desk tablet.
+Most use a time clock app where staff punch in by web, phone, or a front desk tablet.
 The software totals the hours, calculates overtime, and exports to payroll.
 It replaces paper time sheets and the errors that come with them.

 What overtime rules apply to law firm support staff?

-Non-exempt staff earn 1.5 times their regular rate for hours over 40 in a workweek under the FLSA.
+Nonexempt staff earn 1.5 times their regular rate for hours over 40 in a workweek under the FLSA.
 Some states add daily overtime rules.
 Good time clock software calculates this automatically, which is why overtime math is a core feature to check.

 Can the time clock send hours straight to payroll?